 Saint Anthony Catholic Cemetery

 We have selected the columbarium style below.
 It will have a flat, smooth, Mesabi black faceplate with etched lettering on front of the niches.
 There will be no raised lettering or decorative attachments such as flower holders on the faceplates.
-There will be a nearby memorial garden.
+As funds become available, there will be a nearby memorial garden.

 Romanesque Style Columbarium Example

-As you can see from the above photos, the front and back of the columbarium is wider than the two sides.
-The front and back of the columbarium contain twenty four (24) double niches each for a total of forty eight (48) double niches.
+As you can see from the above photos, one side of the columbarium is wider than the other side in the above picture.
+The two sides that are not seen in the picture are just like these two sides.
+The wider sides contain twenty four (24) double niches each for a total of forty eight (48) double niches.
 A double niche can only contain two urns.

 Columbarium Niche Identification